Quantile spectral processes: Asymptotic analysis and inference: Introduction

-Robust non-parametric approaches to frequency domain estimation have been considered first: see \cite{KleinerEtAl1979} for an early contribution, and Chapter~8 of~\cite{MaronnaEtAl2006} for an overview.
-More recently, \citet{KluppelbergMikosch1994} proposed a weighted (``self-normalized") version of the periodogram; see also \citet{Mikosch1998}. \citet{HillMcCloskey2013} used a robust version of autocovariances and a robustified periodogram with the goal to obtain $L^2$-spectrum-based parameter estimates that are robust to heavy-tailed data.
-In the context of signal detection, \citet{Katkovnik1998} introduced a periodogram based on robust loss functions.
+Robust nonparametric approaches to frequency domain estimation have been considered first; see Kleiner, Martin and Thomson \cite{KleinerEtAl1979} for an early contribution, and Chapter~8 of Maronna, Martin and Yohai \cite{MaronnaEtAl2006} for an overview.
+More recently, Kl{\"u}ppelberg and Mikosch \cite {KluppelbergMikosch1994} proposed a weighted (``self-normalized'') version of the periodogram; see also Mikosch \cite {Mikosch1998}.
+Hill and McCloskey \cite{HillMcCloskey2013} used a robust version of autocovariances and a robustified periodogram with the goal to obtain $L^2$-spectrum-based parameter estimates that are robust to heavy-tailed data.
+In the context of signal detection, Katkovnik \cite{Katkovnik1998} introduced a periodogram based on robust loss functions.
 The objective of all those attempts is a robustification of classical tools: they essentially aim at protecting existing $L^2$-spectral methods against the impact of possible outliers or violations of distributional assumptions.